marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

 * Running `git` command fails with `Illegal operation`-type error
     * It appears that git 1.9.x is incompatible with Snow Leopard (10.6), although this is not stated on  installer page.
 Try uninstalling and re-installing 1.8.x.
+    * We experienced this problem with both 10.6 & 10.7 and installing 1.8.x did not solve the issue (in at least one case)

 **Linux**